ChayaBasha/FlightGenie/docs/ReadMe.md

 ### Business Layer
 1. I added the available flights loop in the FlightManager method for searchAvailableFlights
+2. I added in the non-direct flights logic as well (Shows a lay over) Tested as well

 # Week 6 Assignment